Bar chart

 Variables

-Bar charts display unique category values from the Category parameter as bars along the x-axis.
-The Category parameter can be a string or date field.
+Bar charts display unique category values as bars along the x-axis.
+If a field is specified for the Category value, the x-axis uses unique values from the field.
+The Category variable can be a string, integer, or date field.

 If no Numeric fields values are specified, the chart uses the Count aggregation method, which totals the number of times each unique category appears in the category field.
 For example, the category variable is set to StateName for a county dataset with a Count aggregation method.
 The resulting chart displays one bar for each state, and the bar heights represent the number of counties that belong to each state.